HALFpipe/ImputationProtocol/README.md

 ### Strand flips

+> Error: More than 100 obvious strand flips have been detected.
+Please check
+> strand.
+Imputation cannot be started!

-If the `imputationserver` command fails with the error "", then you will need to resolve strand flips in your data.
+If the `imputationserver` command fails with this error, then you will need to resolve strand flips in your data.
 To automatically do that, the container comes with the `checkflip` command, which is based on the [RICOPILI](https://sites.google.com/a/broadinstitute.org/ricopili/) command of